40 Years of Experience

 Trust and Estates

 Everybody has an estate, regardless of their net worth.
 This figure represents the net property and money owned by a person at their death.
-Fortunately, most people, aside from high net worth individuals won’t have to worry about estate taxes as the unified credit is currently $11.4 million per individual.
+Fortunately, most people, aside from high-net-worth individuals won’t have to worry about estate taxes as the unified credit is currently $11.4 million per individual.
 This means that a person can gift or hold a gross estate less than this figure and not pay a cent in estate taxes!

 However, any estate, no matter how small, might have to go through probate.
 If an estate doesn’t take the right measures to protect its legacy, the government subjects it to a probate process.
 This expensive, timely process lets the government decide how the assets are distributed.
 Therefore, it makes sense to consider establishing a trust to protect estates from probate.